Safe-Guard for Dogs

-Safeguard is often used once or twice a year in adult dogs to prevent worms, but there are different guidelines to follow depending on your dog's age and circumstances.
+Safe-Guard is often used once or twice a year in adult dogs to prevent worms, but there are different guidelines to follow depending on your dog's age and circumstances.
 For instance, breeders like to treat their dogs every other month and before breeding, as to prevent the mother from passing the parasites on to the pups.
-New puppy owners may deworm their puppies as per their vet's recommendations at 6, 8, 10, and 12 weeks of age, and then at least every six months after the age of 1.
-Consult with your vet about using Safeguard.
-For a list of Safeguard side effects read here.
+New puppy owners may deworm their puppies as per their vet's recommendations at 6, 8, 10, and 12 weeks of age, and then at least every six months after the age of one.
+Consult with your vet about using Safe-Guard.
+For a list of its side effects, check out this helpful guide from Veterinary Place.